jeremitu/wifi-reset/README.md

 Enabling systemd service.
 ````

 That's it!
-On boot the service will reset (run ifdown and ifup) all wifi interfaces.
+On boot the service will reset (run rfkill block and unblock) all wireless interfaces.

 If you'd ever like to disable the service, run the command: